OnaifohChinweDevOpsProjects/Terraform_Azure_VM/README.md

 ℹ️ General Notes
-Run all commands from the directory containing your Terraform files (main.tf or terraform.tf - for me) Review the plan carefully before applying
+Run all commands from the directory containing your Terraform files (main.tf or terraform.tf - for me) Review the plan carefully before applying...

+🙋‍♂️ Author Chinwe Ebube Onaifoh 📫 onaifohchinwe094@gmail.com 📞 +1 (437) 473-4649 📍 Ajax, Ontario, Canada